PECOS-packages/PECOS/crates/pecos-neo/docs/tags-and-dispatch-design.md

 ### Problem

-The current `Runner` has a hardcoded inner loop:
+The current `CircuitRunner` has a hardcoded inner loop:

 ```rust
 // Current: tightly coupled